 - Tangerine TFSA – was my main savings account until I used it to pay for our wedding and “staycation” honeymoon 2013.
 The rest was transferred to the Questrade TFSA.
 The $8 were the interest paid out after I emptied it.
 I don’t plan on using it again so I should be transferring the $8 somewhere better.

 - Wife TFSA – emptied this one as well.
-We will start adding money here as I would rather add money to her RRSP after I finish paying the developers for my new site.
+Not sure when we will start adding money here as I would rather add money to her RRSP after I finish paying the developers for my new site.

 - Cash – we are using cash for all day-to-day purchases (fixed expenses are excluded).
 I only count bills since I put all my change in a jar.
 Once in a while I will count the change and exchange it for bills at the bank.
 Love counting the change and organizing it.
 Very relaxing activity.